ioccc-src/winner/2012/konno/README.md

 ./konno 165
 ```

-There are 256 (from 0 to 255) possible rules.
+There are 256 (from 0 through 255) possible rules.

 ### Obfuscation